-There are two states shown in the Active Alarms log, active and acknowledged.
-When an alarm condition is returned, the message will be removed from the Active Alarms log.
-The Acknowledge button will change all active alarms from the Active state to Ack.
+The System Alarms Screen displays all active alarms as well as a log of previous alarms.
+To scroll through the list, a single touch scroll up and down is used.
+The Acknowledge button will change any active alarm from the Active state to Ack.
 This function is only meant to record the time at which an active alarm has been acknowledged.
+The Clear History button will delete all the alarm entries in the table.
+Caution: this action cannot be undone, and any alarms cleared will never reappear in the table unless a new instance of that alarm occurs afterwards.
 Refer to the Alarm Event Description for a description of the possible alarms.